SuperOfficeDocs/superoffice-docs/user-guide/en/diary/activity.md

 The activities displayed depend on which of the following checkboxes you have selected at the bottom of the section tab:

 * Follow-ups (appointments, tasks and phone calls)
-* Documents (e-mail, letters, and other documents)
+* Documents (email, letters, and other documents)
-* Mailings (bulk mailings by merged document, e-mail or SMS)
+* Mailings (bulk mailings by merged document, email or SMS)
 * Other (chat records, form submissions)

 You can show all activities, or just one type.